CamaraLab/CAJAL/docs/computing-intracell-distance-matrices.rst

 `num_cores` is the number of processes that will be launched in parallel, we recommend setting this to the number of cores on your machine.

-If `keep_disconnect` is False, only branches of the neuron connected to the soma will be sampled.
+The flag `keep_disconnect` is only relevant when the user selects the Euclidean distance matrix.
+In this case, if `keep_disconnect` is False, only branches of the neuron connected to the soma will be sampled.
 Otherwise if `keep_disconnected` is True, the function will sample from all branches, including free-floating ones.

 The function returns a list `failed_cells` of names of cells for which sampling was unsuccessful.
 If the sampling is successful, the results are silently